comp-rob2b/kindyngen/docs/tutorial_controller.md

     wrench: URIRef | None = field(default=None)
 ```

-We connect controller's output ($f_{cmd}$) to the external force exerted on the end-effector.
+We connect the controller's output ($f_{cmd}$) to the external force exerted on the end-effector.
 To this end, during the configuration, we first declare the wrench data.
 Then we tag it as an external force specification, so that the RNE's external force propagation can find it:
 ```python
 def configure_edge(self, state, parent, child):
     par = state[parent][ChainIndexState]